c9/vfs-local/README.md

 ## vfs.mkdir(path, options, callback)

 Create a directory at `path`.
 Will error with `EEXIST` if something is already at the path.

+Options can include:

+ - `parents`: make parent directories as needed

 ## vfs.rmfile(path, options, callback)